chrisnoonan98675/site/xl-release/how-to/configure-custom-dashboards.markdown

 - release value stream
 ---

-In XL Release 8.1 and later you can configure customized global dashboards.
+In XL Release 8.1 and later you can create and configure personalized dashboards.
 Custom dashboards can be used to monitor a range of metrics across multiple releases, various folders and templates, Jenkins builds, JIRA tickets, or any custom item you wish to monitor.

 ## Permissions and roles
 The Create dashboard global permission is required to create dashboards, see [Grant the Create dashboard permission](#grant-the-create-dashboard-permission).
 Users with this permission can create and edit dashboards.